 Heimdallr is described as “the whitest of the gods.”
-This is a kenning, and at first glance it seems that he is especially fair and handsome, leading him modern depictions of him as a platinum blonde-bearded, blue-eyed hunk (as in the popular video game Smite).
+This is a kenning, and at first glance it seems that he is especially fair and handsome, leading to modern depictions of him as a platinum blonde-bearded, blue-eyed hunk.
 On a deeper level, in keeping with the cultural use of the Norse word “white” this means “truthful” and “without stain.”
 This makes sense, when looking at his nemesis in the mythology – Loki.
 Loki, Heimdallr’s opposite, is associated with lies and betrayal.
 Heimdallr is seen by modern Norse Pagans as a god of honesty, steadfastness, and seeking the proverbial high road; a god of spiritual development.

-It also then makes sense that he guards the holy realm of Asgard.
-Heimdallr is said to dwell in Himimbjorg, “Heaven Cliffs” the most elevated position in Asgard, where he can see and hear all that goes on in the Nine Realms.
-He may have sacrificed an ear at Mímir’s well to gain the power to hear all.
-He is a wonderful god to work with to increase your observation skills, as well as a guide to help with the development of mindful awareness.
+It also then makes sense that he guards the holy realm of Ásgard.
+Heimdallr dwells in Himimbjorg, “Heaven Cliffs” the most elevated position in Ásgard, where he can see and hear all that goes on in the Nine Realms – similar to Óðin‘s High Seat.
+He may have sacrificed an ear at Mímir’s well to gain wisdom and knowledge.
+He is a wonderful guide to help with the development of mindful awareness.
 He is both a god of physical perception, practical vigilance and personal insight.

 Heimdallr’s mothers are nine giantesses (primordial goddesses). Ægir, jötunn god of the sea had nine daughters and so did Njörðr, the Vanir god of the sea.
 Many think Heimdallr’s mothers were these nine wave goddess’ – similar to Zeus being raised by the Nereids in Greek myth.
 It could be a metaphor, or it could literally be that he had nine mothers.